-- Fantome de Noel (10%) – Another which looks tasty, but isn’t a heavy, malty beer.
-This seems to be a version of a saison style beer.
+- Fantome de Noel (10%) – Another that looks tasty, but isn’t a heavy, malty beer.
+This seems to be a version of a Saison style beer.

 If you really want to experience Christmas beer, visit the Christmas Beer Festival on December 20th and 21st in Essen.
 There will be around 200 (!) different Christmas beer available to taste.
 Or if you’re looking for inspiration, just check out their beer list.